keptn/tutorials/site/tutorials/snippets/install/cluster-minikube.md

 : Please note that at the moment only specific Minikube versions are supported.

-1. Install Minikube in [version 1.2](https://github.com/kubernetes/minikube/releases/tag/v1.2.0) (newer versions to not work at the moment).
+1. Install Minikube in [version 1.2](https://github.com/kubernetes/minikube/releases/tag/v1.2.0) (newer versions do not work at the moment).

 1. Setup a Minikube VM with at least 6 CPU cores and 12 GB memory using: